 "Precision Farming" - data driven decision support

-Big data analyses on previously unknown connections between the fish and the environment provide insights for strategic decision-making.
-Digital tools and dashboards, providing real-time data on various farming parameters to operational centres as well as to farmers, aims to improve tactical and operational decisions.
-They also allow us to benchmark on new parameters and better learn from best practice.
+Big data analyses on previously unknown connections between the fish and the environment provide insights for strategic decision making.
+The use of digital tools and dashboards, providing real-time data on various farming parameters to operational centers as well as to farmers, aims to improve tactical and operational decisions.
+They also allow us to benchmark on new parameters and learn better from best practice.
 We aim to be able to predict negative events early, enabling us to apply preventative measures and improve management decisions.
-The result is expected to be increased growth, reduced environmental impact, improved fish welfare, increased productivity, and lower costs.
+The result is expected to be increased growth, reduced environmental impact, improved fish welfare, increased productivity and lower costs.
 Read more about Precision Farming here.

-- We have built up internal expertise in our analysis HUB for the entire Group.
-During the year, we have conducted several data and regression analyses, to provide strategic and tactical decision-making support, aimed at mitigating biological challenges:
+- Our internal analysis team has continued with new data analyses to provide strategic and tactical decision-making support, aimed at mitigating biological challenges: